cthogg/geojson-to-kml/README.md

 ## TODO:

-- Get all data on there.
+- Get all data on there. ✅
-- Get the simple data to organic maps.
-Probably using https://github.com/nashwaan/xml-js#readme.
+- Get the simple blue plauqe data to organic maps. ✅
+- Get listed buildings to organic maps. ✅
 - Get the simple data to google maps.
+- Get a link to wikipedia for each blue plaque.
 - Try and get pictures and make it more exciting.
 - Perhaps, perhaps??
 Make a SQLite or postgres database to store the data.
 - Postgres is probably better for geo data compared to SQLite... but SQLite is easier to use.